NE-/Learning_Notes/Languages/C/06_Specialized_Areas.md

   - `extern`, `auto`, `register`, `static`.
 - External declaration (and functions) default is `extern`; internal is `auto`.
 ### Duration
-- Whether storage allocated once onnly, at program start-up, or is more transient in nature (allocated and freed as necessary).
+- Whether storage allocated once only, at program start-up, or is more transient in nature (allocated and freed as necessary).
 - **Static duration**: storage allocated permanently.
 - **Automatic duration**: storage allocated and freed as necessary.
   - Declaration is inside a function.